tomaysoft/simple-planner/readme.md

 - defines 2 meetings for both users,
 - defines meeting for single user,
 - tries to define meeting starting not at hour mark - giving error,
-- tries to define meeting with no participants added - giving error.
+- tries to define meeting with no participants added - giving error,
+- tries to define meeting on busy time slot - giving error.

 Messages and defined meeting are displayed in the browsers console using
 ```js